shaib/pycon-il-2025/website_2024/content/pages/sponsors/couchbase.md

 sp_link: https://www.couchbase.com/
 hidden: true

-Couchbase is an award-winning distributed NoSQL cloud database that delivers unmatched versatility, performance, scalability, and financial value for all of your cloud, mobile, AI, and edge computing applications.
-Couchbase embraces AI with coding assistance for developers, and vector search for their applications.
+Couchbase is a high-performance, distributed NoSQL database that combines the capabilities of a document store, key-value store, and SQL query engine for scalable and flexible data management, built for infinite scale, speed, and savings.
+Whether that be for personalizing your user experience, developing new AI applications or driving real time analytics.
+It’s for these reasons that companies like Viber, Maccabi and Amdocs choose Couchbase as their database powering platform that you and I use every day.